 WVSOM reserves the right to amend this procedure at any time, as necessary or appropriate.

 means a disclosure of possible research misconduct through any means of communication.
-The disclosure may be by written or oral statement or other communication to the WVSOM Associate Dean for the Office of Research and Sponsored Programs.
+The disclosure may be by written or oral statement or other communication to the WVSOM Assistant Vice President of Research and Sponsored Programs.

-means the WVSOM Associate Dean for the Office of Research and Sponsored Programs.
+means the WVSOM Assistant Vice President of Research and Sponsored Programs.

 means a person who in good faith makes an allegation of research misconduct.